MangelMaxime/Fable.Form/docs/getting_started/how_to_use.md

 :::info
 We are assuming that you already have an Elmish application set up with [Bulma](https://bulma.io/)

+If needed, you can use [Fulma minimal template](https://fulma.github.io/Fulma/#template) as a starting point

 Later, it will be explained how you can customise the view to fit your application style.
 :::